 Again, I don’t pay much attention to the Cash Costs, or All-In Sustaining Costs as they do not provide an accurate picture of what is taking place in the gold or silver mining industry.

-To get a better understanding of the financial health in the gold mining industry, we need to look at the companies free cash flow.
+To get a better understanding of the financial health of the gold mining industry, we need to look at the companies' free cash flow.
 In the first half of 2017, these top three gold miners enjoyed a combined positive free cash flow of $718 million, with the majority coming from Newmont:

-Of the total $718 million in positive free cash flow, Newmont accounted for $530 million, Barrick provided $204 million, while Goldcorp posted a negative $16 million.
+Of the total $718 million in positive free cash flow, Newmont accounted for $530 million, Barrick provided $204 million, and Goldcorp posted a negative $16 million.
 However, free cash flow in all three decreased significantly in 1H 2018 to only $38 million.
-Newmont’s free cash flow fell to $173 million, Barrick declined to $9 million as Goldcorp’s dropped even further to a negative $144 million.
+Newmont’s free cash flow fell to $173 million, Barrick declined to $9 million and Goldcorp’s dropped even further to a negative $144 million.

 Furthermore, if you watched my newest video below, you would have found out the pathetically small amount of cumulative free cash flow the top four gold miners reported over the past twenty years.
 If we take that amount and divide it by their total production, the positive free cash flow was a miserable $19 per ounce:

-Barrick, Newmont, AngloGold and Barrick only posted a net $7.5 billion in positive free cash flow from 1998-2017.
+Barrick, Newmont, AngloGold, and Barrick only posted a net $7.5 billion in positive free cash flow from 1998-2017.
 If we divide the 391 Moz of total gold production, the net free cash flow per ounce was $19.
-Now compare that to the $832 average gold price during the twenty year period.
+Now compare that to the $832 average gold price during the twenty years.

 By focusing on the Free Cash Flow, over an extended period, we can see that the top gold mining companies haven’t made all that much money.
 Also, I haven’t included share dilution or the increase in debt.
 I will cover these in another article.

 If you haven’t watched my newest video about the Gold Mining Industry, I highly recommend it: